earthly/website/blog/_posts/2021-09-22-awk-examples.md

 $ echo "one two three" | awk '{ print $0 }'
 one two three
 ```
 It is the entire line!
-Incidentally AWK referrs to each line as a record and each column as a field.
+Incidentally AWK refers to each line as a record and each column as a field.

 All of this also works across multiple lines:
 ```